mother-of-all-self-hosting/mash-playbook/docs/services/postgres.md

 Many of the services installed by this playbook require a Postgres database.

-Enabling the Postgres database service will automatically wire all other services to use it.
+Enabling the Postgres database service will automatically wire all other services which require such a database to use it.

 ## Configuration